jackmchristensen/tinyblast/README.md

 # Tinyblast v1.0.0

+## **Important**

+FFmpeg is no longer bundled with Tinyblast directly in the source.
+In order to download the plugin with FFmpeg please go to the release page on this repo and download tinyblast_v1.0.0.zip or download it [here](https://drive.proton.me/urls/JVV34W2H3R#VOJzkesz0Cgq).
+If you only download the source, the plugin **will not work**.

 ## Overview

 Tinyblast is a lightweight plugin designed to enhance Maya’s playblast workflow by converting uncompressed `.avi` files to compressed `.mp4` files using the efficient H.264 codec.
 It adds a custom button to Maya's Playblast Options window, enabling users to save playblasts in the more storage-friendly `.mp4` format, significantly reducing file sizes without sacrificing quality.